-Communication in plain English will be in both oral and written forms where appropriate for both ease of access, convenience and clarity to ensure that information is easily understood.
+Communication will be in both oral and written forms where appropriate for both ease of access, convenience and clarity to ensure that information is easily understood.

 Where appropriate, interpreting services will be made available to ensure the stakeholder is able to fully understand any claims related communication.